Amos47/2400/Chapter7/Ch07_Basics.md

 We move to the final phase in the design process, that of *Materialisation*.
 In this phase, the two sub-processes are *testing*, wherein the prototypes and resultant final production systems are tested rigourously, and finally *implimentation*, where systems are put into production and used by real users.

 The single most important element of this design process is the almost fanatical focus on the users's experience.
 It's user-first.
+This is the very best possible orientation to creating systems and software.

 If you get interested in the link below, a litle definition is in order beforehand.
 The article uses *onboarding* as an example.
 Onboarding is the process of socialising new employees to the culture of an organsiation. *New user onboarding* refers to the process of adapting to new technology that new users endure before they are up to speed with a new piece of gear.
 Imagine a new cell phone.
 If you're an iPhone user, then imagine trying to use an Android device or a Blackberry for the first time.
 This is the process referred to in the article.